polterguy/polterguy.github.io/index.md

 future, triggered by some action, or at a specific date and time.
 This gives you the most important features from Microsoft Workflow Foundation, without the weird and difficult to understand XML syntax.
-Magic workflows also perfectly integrates with .Net Core, contrary to MWF that only works for the full and obsolete .Net Framework.
+Magic workflows also perfectly integrates with .Net Core, contrary to MWF that only works for .Net Framework.

-Hyperlambda hence gives you arguably the same dynamic features that Logic Apps and scheduled Azure functions gives you, only in a dynamic manner.
-Below is a screenshot of how you can manage your Magic workflows using the Magic Dashboard.
+Hyperlambda arguably gives you the same dynamic features that Logic Apps and scheduled Azure functions in combination gives you.
+Below is a screenshot of how you can manage your Magic workflows using the dashboard.

 ![Managing and scheduling your persisted tasks](https://servergardens.files.wordpress.com/2020/09/task-scheduler.png)